lazee/imagga-java-kit/README.md

 Imagga Java Kit
 ===============

-**Current status : Support for Smart Cropping and Collage Slicing is added.
-Support for the Color Matching API will be added soon.
+**Current status : Support for Smart Cropping and Collage Slicing is added, as well as the Color Extraction API.
+The package will be released as soone as support for the Color Search API is added**
-The first public release will be made available during March 2013.**

 This toolkit is a Java wrapper around the Imagga (http://imagga.com) Rest APIs.
 It comes with no guarantees other than